Custom Search

 Em = kinetic rotation energy (Joule, ft lb)

-J = polar moment of inertia (kg m2, slug ft2)
+I = moment of inertia - an object's resistance to changes in rotation direction (kg m2, slug ft2)

 ω = angular velocity (rad/s)

-The kinetic energy of a car with mass of 1000 kg at speed 70 km/h can be expressed as
+The kinetic energy of a car with mass of 1000 kg at speed 70 km/h can be calculated as

 The kinetic energy of the same car at speed 90 km/h can be expressed as

-Note!
-When the speed is increased with 28% - the kinetic energy is increased with 65%.
+Note! - when the speed of a car is increased with 28% (from 70 to 90 km/h) - the kinetic energy of the car is increased with 65% (from 189043 to 312500 J).
 This huge rise in kinetic energy must be absorbed by the safety construction of the car to provide the same protection in a crash - which is very hard to achieve.
-In a modern car today it is possible to survive a crash at 70 km/h.
-A crash at 90 km/h is death.
+In a modern car it is possible to survive a crash at 70 km/h.
+A crash at 90 km/h is more likely fatal.

 Sponsored Links